Soe Thu: Early life and education

-Soe Thu was born on 30 November 1965 in Taungdwingyi, Burma to parent Khin Maung Lwin, an irrigation engineer, and Khin Thuzar, an attorney.
+Soe Thu was born on 30 November 1965 in Taungdwingyi, Myanmar (Burma) to parent Khin Maung Lwin, an irrigation engineer, and Khin Thuzar, an attorney.
 He graduated from the University of Medicine 1, Yangon in 1996.

-Career
+Entertainment career

 Soe Thu began his entertainment career when he was recruited by director Ni Win Tun to film Nantha Lu Chein and Pan Bu Chain.
 He made his break in 1982 with the film Maik Kyway Maik Pyit.
 In 1984, he released his first music album, Achit Ye Hmattan.
 He subsequently retired from the entertainment industry, emigrating to the United States in 2001.
 He works at the MedStar Southern Maryland Hospital Center and MedStar Washington Hospital Center in the United States as a cardiologist.
 He returned to Myanmar by the end of September 2012 to care for his ailing mother.
 Since then, he performed 3 solo shows in Yangon and Mandalay.
 From 1983 to present, he has starred in over 200 films.